hschhhwwwo0o/yamu/README.md

 "A dictionary of terms defines all the specialized terms that the reader needs to know in order to properly understand the software requirements specification"

 <ins>_"Development of software requirements", Third Edition.
 Carl Vigers, Jay Beatty_</ins>

+The term dictionary is intended to ensure that the same terms are used throughout the code base.
+For example, to eliminate the use of synonym words.

 | Term                  | Meaning                                                                                                              |
 | :-------------------- | :------------------------------------------------------------------------------------------------------------------- |